dmlc/gluon-nlp/docs/examples/machine_translation/gnmt.md

 logging.info('Test Batch Sampler:\n{}'.format(test_batch_sampler.stats()))
 ```

-Given the samplers, we can create a DataLoader, which is iterable.
+Given the samplers, we can create a `DataLoader`, which is iterable.
 This simply is a data construct (an iterator) that can feed the model batches at a time.
 For more information refer to [this](https://mxnet.incubator.apache.org/versions/master/tutorials/gluon/datasets.html) page.

 ```{.python .input}
 train_data_loader = gluon.data.DataLoader(data_train,